Fee Payment

 • Medicolegal awareness

-Fellowship VS Diploma in Emergency Medicine
+Fellowship vs Diploma in Emergency Medicine

-Parameter Fellowship in Emergency Medicine Diploma in Emergency Medicine
+Parameter Fellowship Diploma

-Duration 1 Year (12 Months) 2–3 Years
+Duration 1 Year 2–3 Years

-Format Hybrid (Online + Clinical) Predominantly Offline
+Format Hybrid Mostly Offline

-Entrance Exam Not Required Usually Required
+Entrance Exam Not Required Required

-Flexibility High (Suitable for Working Doctors) Low (Full-Time Required)
+Flexibility High Low

 Career Scope after Emergency Medicine Fellowship